Common Name: Striped Dolphin

 World Distribution: Widely distributed in all seas, in tropical, subtropical and temperate regions.

-Could Be Confused With: There is a possibility of confusion of with the Common Dolphin Delphinus delphis due to the similarity in appearance.
-They can be distinguished based on the following characteristics:
+Could Be Confused With: There is a possibility of confusion of with the common dolphins due to the similarity in appearance.

 Diagnostic Features: At sea, the dark streak extending forward on to the flank from a point behind the dorsal fin visible while porpoising.

-Stranded Specimens: Stranding of Striped Dolphins can be easily brought about by herding the animals into shallow water.
-This fact is used to kill large numbers of these animals each year.
-Striped Dolphins can be easily identified by their markings which remain visible for some time following death.
+Stranded Specimens: Striped dolphins can be easily identified by their markings which remain visible for some time following death.
 Teeth-count ranges from 45-50 sharp teeth in each jaw.